Having commenced working in the industry in 1983, I have accumulated technical experience on a diverse range of platforms.

 In September 2019 I took over the role of Head of Engineering.

 - performance tuning

 - facilitating collaborative high-level planning with the business

 - managing the launch of a new advisor’s use of Clover’s SAAS platform

 - managing members of the development team

-- maintaining and enhancing the core of Clover platform using Ruby on Rails, PostgreSQL, GraphQL and React
+- maintaining and enhancing the core of Clover’s platform using Ruby on Rails, PostgreSQL, GraphQL, React and Redux

 - contributing to and facilitating completion of the multi-tenancy upgrade to the Clover platform